 Here we have three main remarks on Observation~\ref{ob:Gformsummary}.
 First, the form of Eq.~(\ref{eq:Gformdecomp}) allows us to calculate $W(\vr_{\vec{\theta}})$ only using contributions from the support of the initial state $\vr$, excluding contributions from its kernel subspace.
-Thus, this calculation is analytically tractable and offers a useful method to determine whether a given state $\vr_{\vec{\theta}} = U_{\vec{\theta}} \vr U_{\vec{\theta}}^\dagger$ satisfies the WC condition.
+Thus, this calculation is analytically tractable and provides a useful method for determining whether a given state $\vr_{\vec{\theta}} = U_{\vec{\theta}} \vr U_{\vec{\theta}}^\dagger$ satisfies the WC condition.

 Second, the expression for $\Delta (\vr_{\vec{\theta}})$ in Eq.~(\ref{eq:Delta_rho}) explicitly involves the SWAP operator $\swap$.
 As we will see later in Observation~\ref{ob:local_ham_weak_always}, this form is useful to prove that the WC condition holds in certain examples.
 In those cases, we will employ a key identity, called the SWAP trick: $\tr[\swap (A \otimes B)] = \tr(AB)$ for operators $A$ and $B$.